NIC for employees

 This type of ‘free’ NIC registered to your record is different from the type of NIC credits that you can sometimes get in certain circumstances, where you are unable to work or have limited ability to work.
 We discuss these on our page National Insurance credits.

-Paying (or being treated as paying) NIC through at least one job helps you qualify for the state pension and certain other contribution-based benefits.
-You can find out more about the state pension on GOV.UK.
-You will need 35 qualifying years' worth of contributions to get the full amount of the state pension (you should be able to get a pro-rata amount provided you have at least ten qualifying years).
+Paying (or being treated as paying) NIC through at least one job can help you qualify for the state pension and certain other contribution-based benefits.
+You will usually need 35 qualifying years' worth of contributions to get the full amount of the state pension (you should be able to get a pro-rata amount provided you have at least ten qualifying years).
 You have until you reach state pension age to make those contributions.

 You can read more about which benefits depend on your NIC record on our page National Insurance.